danakt/handlebars-to-jsx/README.md

 ## Code formatting

-The output code creates from AST tree, so it's unformatted by default.
-You can use tools like [Prettier](https://prettier.io/docs/en/api.html) to format code:
+The output code is created from an AST tree, so it's unformatted by default.
+You can use tools like [Prettier](https://prettier.io/docs/en/api.html) to format the code:

 ```js
 import { compile } from 'handlebars-to-jsx'